SUMMARY

 Module-building from units:

-1. Four identical units (positive/negative) relative to a central point
+1. Four identical units (positive/negative) relative to a central point or median line

 2. Two pairs of identical units